SNOMED-Documents/snomed-editorial-guide/observable-entity-defining-attributes.md

 ## Process acts on

-This attribute is used to describe that a process specifically acts on some entity, e.g. by transporting that entity in or out of the body, i.e. Rate of intake of protein, Rate of excretion of creatinine.
+This attribute is used to describe that a process specifically acts on some entity, e.g. by transporting that entity in or out of the body, i.e. Rate of intake of protein.

 For example,